Motion-Controller/prj_UPA_minimal/README.md

 ----

-In device manager AVRISP mkII should appear under libusb:
+In device manager AVRISP mkII should appear under libusb (...and not under Jungo) as below:

 <img
 src="doc/21.JPG"